ASSERT-KTH/browsers-journey/README.md

 # A journey in web browsers

-Below are links to the resources used to follow a brief journey in web browsers
+Here are some resources used to follow a brief journey in web browsers

 [ARPANET](https://en.wikipedia.org/wiki/ARPANET)